JOB MARKET PAPERS

 SELECTED WORKS IN PROGRESS

-Intergenerational Understanding with Erin Carbone and George Loewenstein (manuscript in preparation)
+(with Erin Carbone and George Loewenstein, manuscript in preparation)

 Abstract: In parent-child relationships, children often perceive that their parents fail to truly understand them.
 Yet it remains unclear whether understanding systematically differs within adult intergenerational relationships.
 Across three studies (N = 1,774), in which children and parents (and in one study, also grandparents) completed surveys asking about the other, we find consistent evidence contradicting the stereotype that children feel misunderstood.
 Both parents and children actually believe, on average, that parents understand their children better than children understand their parents.
 These asymmetries extend to beyond perceived understanding to perceived interest in understanding: Parents report greater interest in their children than they believe their children exhibit toward them.
 However, although our final study, which examines 108 parent-child dyads, did uncover evidence of the predicted difference in interest, it found no consistent evidence that parents actually systematically understand their children better than children understand their parents.
 Taken together, these findings document interesting intergenerational differences, but suggest that popular perceptions of such differences may reflect, in part, biased perceptions rather than meaningful differences in actual insight.